By Kate Tietje

 If you’ve had even a passing interest in natural living, then you have probably heard that coconut oil is a cure-all.
 Then, on the mainstream side, the internet has been all in a tizzy over reports of coconut oil being a heart risk telling you to stay away from it!

 It’s time to set the record straight…with actual research.

 So…is coconut oil good or bad?

 There’s a lot of conflicting evidence on coconut oil out there.
 And, bottom line…it seems to vary by how you look at the data.
-Some people are looking at data “holistically” (mostly population-level data of traditional diets), and some are looking at it in an “isolated” way (lab studies that directly compare coconut oil vs. another oil, with no other dietary differences).
+Some people are looking at it with a population-level data viewpoint of traditional diets, and some are looking at it in an isolated way (lab studies that directly compare coconut oil vs. other oil, with no other dietary differences).